mqwilber/seasonal_serology/code/stan_code/README.md

 - `infectionrisk_leftcensored.stan`: Equation 5 in the main text.
 A survival analysis that accounts for right-censoring, left-censoring, and host age.
 This is the likelihood that was used when analyzing the feral swine data.

+- `infectionrisk_leftcensored_rf.stan`: Equation S7 in the Appendix.
+A survival analysis that simultaneously accounts for right-censoring, left-censoring, and the rise and fall of the antibody curve.

+- `infectionrisk_recovery.stan`: Equation S9 in the Appendix.
+A survival analysis that accounts for right-censoring and apparent recovery due to a seroconversion threshold.